TomasCzC/Design-and-Implementation-of-an-Adaptive-Filter-for-Signal-Processing-on-FPGA/semestral_project/README.md

 ```

 Projekt tím vytváří základ pro další fázi, ve které je možné vybraný adaptivní algoritmus převést do fixed-point reprezentace a realizovat jako hardwarový blok na FPGA.

+---

+## License / Licence

+This project is licensed under the **MIT License**.

+The software may be used, copied, modified, published, and distributed, provided that the original author and license notice are included in all copies or substantial portions of the software.

+Copyright © 2026 Tomáš Běčák.

+See the [`LICENSE`](LICENSE) file for the full license text.